 You can teach English online while traveling, or you can teach in person.
-Some of the best countries to teach English are China and South Korea because they’re known for providing accommodation for their teachers.
+One of the best countries to teach English is South Korea because they’re known for providing accommodation for their teachers.
 This makes it super easy to save money fast.

-Plus, South Korea is famous for some awesome stuff (China too!), so it’s impossible to get bored.
+Plus, South Korea is famous for some awesome stuff, so it’s impossible to get bored.

 Teaching English is a great way to see the world if your funds are limited.
 Teach by day, and explore on nights and weekends.

 After you complete your contract, use your savings to travel for a few weeks (or months) until you start another contract.
 Rinse and repeat.

 Your wage can range anywhere from just breaking even to thousands of dollars of savings per month.
 Some programs even cover your travel expenses to and from the country.